- 28 likes

-Pullman: The exceptional wine bar on Parc Avenue
+Pullman: The exceptional wine bar on Park Avenue

 Pullman is one of Montreal’s first wine bars.
 Eleven years after opening, and after having been the venue for thousands of first dates or office parties, the establishment on Avenue du Parc is still an exceptional place.
 Here is our interview with co-owner Catherine Bélanger.